module-federation/next-transpile-modules/README.md

 ### I have trouble with duplicated dependencies or the `Invalid hook call` error in `react`

-It can happen that when using `next-transpile-modules` with a local package and `npm`, you end up with duplicated dependencies in your final Next.js build.
+It can happen that when using `@module-federation/next-transpile-modules` with a local package and `npm`, you end up with duplicated dependencies in your final Next.js build.
 It is important to understand _why_ it happens.

 Let's take the following setup: one Next.js app ("Consumer"), and one Styleguide library.